 AML without KYC

 Without KYC, it would be impossible for financial institutions to identify and verify their customers' identities, and therefore, they would not be able to assess their risks adequately.
 This would make it easier for criminals to use the financial system to launder money or finance illegal activities.
-To effectively implement AML procedures and controls, financial institutions need to know who their customers are, and that is where KYC comes in.
-The procedures help financial institutions to ensure that they know who their customers are, and they can monitor their transactions to detect any unusual activities.
+To effectively implement AML procedures and controls, financial institutions need to know who their customers are, and that is where KYC processes comes in.
+The procedures help financial institutions to ensure that they know who their customers are, identify PEP and UBO status, and they can monitor their transactions to detect any unusual activities.
 Without KYC, financial institutions would not be able to effectively implement their AML policies, and this could have severe consequences, including legal and financial penalties, reputational damage, and loss of customer trust.